H7O/DB2RestAPI/README.md

 1. To do that, change the request URL to `https://localhost:<your_custom_port>/contacts_without_count` and change the request method to `GET`.
 2. Fill `Content-Type` header with `application/json`.
-3. Send the request and you should see the following JSON respons:
+3. Send the request and you should see the following JSON response:
 ```json
 [
   {